ngd-b/vue-vite/README.md

     xhtmlOut: false, // Use '/' to close single tags (<br />).
     // This is only for full CommonMark compatibility.
     breaks: false, // Convert '\n' in paragraphs into <br>
-    langPrefix: 'language-', // CSS language prefix for fenced blocks.
+    langPrefix: "language-", // CSS language prefix for fenced blocks.
 Can be
     // useful for external highlighters.
     linkify: false, // Autoconvert URL-like text to links